slarmoo/.github/profile/essentials/discord/discord.md

 Get on the Discord server and review each of the channels and the TA area.
 Review the previous instruction on asking question.
 Give some thought about proper forum etiquette.

 Figure out who your is your assigned TA by reviewing the [TA schedule](https://docs.google.com/spreadsheets/d/1g1AMtgvyfSwMgp85QcwHuy0mVR-nN3bIGI6XNEJWB1U/edit?usp=sharing).
-Using their Discord ID open Discord to send them a direct message to introduce yourself.
+TAs are assigned by an alphabetical range.
+Find the range that contains the first letter of your last name.
+Using their Discord ID, open Discord to send them a direct message (DM) to introduce yourself.